Carleslc/haxball-billiards/maps/README.md

 Variable values follow the YAML format and they will be automatically converted to JSON (for the `.hbs` stadium file).
 You can add text (strings), numbers (integers or floats), lists and objects.

-Object mappings can also be inherited and overriden from _defaults_ or other stadium variables, using the `extends` attribute with `defaults` or an stadium name.
+Object mappings can also be inherited and overriden from _defaults_ or other stadium variables, using the `extends` attribute with _defaults_ or an stadium name.

 You can skip the JSON conversion to write values as raw strings providing a `raw` attribute with the string to replace the variable with.
-This may be useful to build non scalars, for instance to write `// ` to insert comments instead the JSON formatted string `"// "`.
+This is useful to insert non scalars, for instance to write `// ` to insert comments instead the JSON formatted string `"// "`.
+That is the same behaviour as the `enable: false` variable option to allow selection of some features for specific maps.

 ## Tools